IvicaObadic/rnc-4-visual-concept-explanations/Readme.md

 # __Contrastive Pretraining for Visual Concept Explanations of Socieeconomic Outcomes__

 >This is the code the for __Contrastive Pretraining for Visual Concept Explanations of Socieeconomic Outcomes__ paper that is accepted for publication at the EarthVision workshop in CVPR24.
 The proposed pipeline enables intuitive visual explanations of the deep learning models for predicting socioeconomic outcomes in terms of urban concepts.
 It consists of 3 steps: Firstly, we train the feature encoder using Rank-N-Contrast (RNC) loss, which optimizes the feature extractor to produce embeddings that are continuously ordered according to the target outcome.
 Next, we probe a linear layer on the frozen embedding space to regress an output score.
 Lastly, we analyze the learned embedding through Testing using Concept Activation Vectors (TCAV), a post-hoc concept-based interpretability method.
+The paper can be accessed on the following link: https://arxiv.org/abs/2404.09768

 ![Proposed workflow](method_workflow.png)